EVENT, BEHIND THE S.C.E.N.E., LA GAÎTÉ LYRIQUE, PARIS, FRANCE

 MAKING HYBRIDS: CURATED BY JANIS RAFA, EYE FILM INSTITUTE, AMSTERDAM, NL

-From 31 January to 22 May, 2016, EYE presents the exhibition Close-Up – A New Generation of Film and Video Artists in the Netherlands.
+My short film ‘Foyer’ will be part of Making Hybrids, where it will have its premiere at the EYE Film Institute.
+EYE presents the exhibition Close-Up – A New Generation of Film and Video Artists in the Netherlands.
 Artists Janis Rafa, Felix Burger, Helen Dowling and Melanie Bonajo were invited by EYE on Art and The One Minutes, a foundation set up to collect and screen the best one-minute video films, to put together a full evening’s programme.
-Amongst others, the film ”Foyer” has been selected the be part of this programme, which will premiere at EYE on the 23th of February.
-During the month of March, museums and cultural spaces around the world subscribed to The One Minutes Series will also show the film ”Foyer” at their venues:
+During the month of March, museums and cultural spaces around the world subscribed to The One Minutes Series will show the film ‘Foyer’ at their venues:

 Bonnefantenmuseum, Maastricht (NL)